tfnico/prefs/README.md

 Still manual installs
 =====================
 - Janus: curl -Lo- https://bit.ly/janus-bootstrap | bash
-- Have to install puppet manually (bootstrap script on linux, boxen on mac)
 - vim-plugins (.janus/ as submodules or mr?)
 - Ubuntu currently has ruby 1.9.2, but tmuxinator needs 1.9.3:
   workaround: get some newer 1.9.3 in manually (note that p0 has bugs